nmoody9899/cen3031_final/README.md

 The information page will have integration through shared articles and social media platforms such as Instagram.
 The page will also allow videos to be embedded within.

-## Testimony Page

-User testimonials will be shared to this page, whether they are verified customers or valued visitors of the site's various resources.

-ADDED: client/server primitives with basic user authentication and token passing between front and back-end (to run locally you'll have to remote lock files and npm install in directory)

 --------------------------PROJECT ACCOUNT INFORMATION BELOW--------------------------------